visualdiffer/visualdiffer.github.com/faq.md

 -----

 The VisualDiffer app doesn't directly offer a way to integrate with Finder, but you can use the Automator script available on [VisualDiffer Hub](https://github.com/visualdiffer).
-Download the script from [GitHub](https://github.com/visualdiffer/scripts/downloads), unzip it and double-click the workflow file to install.
-How to use it is described [here](https://github.com/visualdiffer/scripts).
+How to install and use it is described on the [Finder integration](finder.html) page.

 [Use as External Diff Tool](#use_as_external_diff_tool)
 =========================